Administration of the STAR credit: common questions

 A. Due to the life estate, the son will not be considered the owner of the property for property tax purposes until his father passes away.
 Once this happens, the son will become the owner, but he will not be eligible to apply for a STAR exemption because he did not hold title on the 2015 STAR application deadline.
 To receive a STAR benefit, the son should register for the STAR credit

-Q. If a homeowner buys and moves into a home in January 2017, is he or she eligible for the 2016 STAR credit?
+Q2.
+If homeowners buy and move into a home in January, are they eligible for the prior year’s STAR credit?

-A. No. You become eligible for the STAR credit in the tax year in which you bought the property.
-The property owner you mention would be eligible for the STAR credit in 2017, assuming he or she meets all other criteria.
+A. No. Homeowners become eligible for the STAR credit in the tax year in which they bought the property.

 A. A person who is living in and purchasing the real property via a land contract (called a “vendee in possession under executor contract of sale” in legal terminology) is deemed the owner for taxation purposes.
 He or she should register online, list the purchase/vendee as the owner, and then send a brief explanation along with a copy of the confirmation page and the contract to us at: